kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

     $ git rebase --continue

-#### Tag Deconstructed
+#### Tag Split

-Note: Do this even if there were no commits to deconstruct.
+Note: Do this even if there were no commits to split.

-    $ git ubuntu tag --deconstruct --bug 1803562
+    $ git ubuntu tag --split --bug 1803562

 ### Prepare the Logical View